-The Baltic Sea is a shallow, semi-enclosed, brackish sea, characterised by vertical stratification of the water column (Figure 1).
+The Baltic Sea is a shallow, semi-enclosed, brackish sea, characterized by vertical stratification of the water column (Figure 1).
 Salty, well-oxygenated water from the North Sea occasionally enters the Baltic Sea through the Belt Seas and propagates into the deeper areas, while freshwater flows exit at the surface.
 Stratification limits the oxygen from reaching the deeper waters, so the oxygen content of the bottom water depends on surface oxygen consumption and the inflows of North Sea water.
-Due to these hydrological characteristics, the basin has a limited diversity of fish species, dominated by marine species in the southwestern areas and a combination of marine and freshwater species in the northeastern areas.
+Due to these hydrological characteristics, the basin has a limited diversity of fish species, dominated by marine species in the southwestern areas and a combination of marine and freshwater species in the northeastern areas (subdivisions 28.1, 29-32).
 Fisheries in the Baltic Sea are focused on a few major species.
+Commonly referred to areas in Baltic Sea are defined as follows: Baltic Proper (subdivisions 24-29, excluding 28.1) and Central Baltic (subdivisions 25-29).

-Figure 1 The Baltic Sea ecoregion (highlighted in yellow).
-ICES Subdivision 23 is usually defined as part of the Greater North Sea Ecoregion, but to be consistent with the current fisheries management regime, it is included in this overview.
+Figure 1 The Baltic Sea ecoregion and ICES statistical areas.
+ICES Subdivision 23 is usually defined as part of the Greater North Sea ecoregion, but to be consistent with the current fisheries management regime it is included in this overview.